meeeejin/SWE3033-F2021/week-12/README.md

 - Open two terminals (terminal A and B) and open the same database (`deadlock.db`) concurrently.
 - Type the SQL command in following orders:
-> Note. "[termnia A]" means execute the SQL statement in the terminal A
+> Note. "[termnia A]" means execute the SQL statement in terminal A

 ```bash
 step1. [terminal A] BEGIN;